The relative class number one problem for function fields, II: Degree 6

 \end{itemize}

 Suppose next that the quadratic resolvent is purely geometric.
-Accounting for \eqref{eq:double cover cft} leaves only two options to consider, although for each we must consider the possibilities that $G = \PGL(2,5)$ or $G = S_6$.
-We treat these cases in parallel as follows; see Table~\ref{table:S6 cases} for the numerical values that arise.
+The mod-2 congruence \eqref{eq:double cover cft} rules out Table~\ref{table:weil polynomials}(29--31,34).
+For Table~\ref{table:weil polynomials}(32,33) we must allow both $G = \PGL(2,5)$ and $G = S_6$; we treat these cases in parallel, listing the numerical values that arise in Table~\ref{table:S6 cases}.

 \begin{itemize} \item We first use the facts that $\dim(B) = 1$ and $|T_{B,2}| \leq 2$ to determine the first term of the splitting sequence.